 And would suffice.

 In this poem, the poet expresses the two ways in which the world may end.
-Some people say that the world will end by Fire while others say that it will end by Ice.
-The poet says that he is aware about the “fiery desires” of human emotions, so he will favor those who say that Fire will end the world.
-Then, the poet rethinks again and imagines, if the world has to die twice, then Ice has the capability, similar to Fire, to destroy the whole world.
+Some people say that the world will end by fire, while others say that it will end by Ice.
+The poet says that he is aware of the “fiery desires” of human emotions, so he will favour those who say that Fire will end the world.
+Then, the poet rethinks again and imagines if the world has to die twice, then Ice has the capability, similar to Fire, to destroy the whole world.

-Frequently asked Questions on CBSE Class 10 English: English Fire and Ice
+Frequently Asked Questions on CBSE Class 10 English Fire and Ice